Hyle-org/devhub-hyle/docs/concepts/identity.md

 - Identity contracts define how identity proofs are verified.
 - Applications decide which identity they support.
 Some may enforce a specific identity type (e.g., Google accounts), while others allow multiple sources.
-- Transactions can transfer Hylé tokens between different identity types, such as from a Metamask wallet to an email/password-based account.
+- Transactions can transfer Hyli tokens between different identity types, such as from a Metamask wallet to an email/password-based account.
 - Users authenticate with any proof supported by their application.
-There are no "Hylé wallets".
+There are no "Hyli wallets".

 The identity provider should sign the entire blob transaction to ensure that all the included blobs have been approved by the user.
 One approach is to make the user sign the blobs they agree to execute.
 The identity contract then verifies that all blobs in the transaction are properly signed.

-If you don't want to create a custom identity source for early development, Hylé provides [a native `hydentity` contract](https://github.com/Hyle-org/hyle/tree/main/crates/contracts/hydentity).
+If you don't want to create a custom identity source for early development, Hyli provides [a native `hydentity` contract](https://github.com/Hyle-org/hyle/tree/main/crates/contracts/hydentity).
 This contract is not secure and must not be used in production.

 ## Identity verification methods

-Hylé supports multiple identity verification methods, each with unique characteristics.
+Hyli supports multiple identity verification methods, each with unique characteristics.
 Here are some of the most common.

 ### Private password